olekawaii/flytty/README.md

 Terminal themes should set dark black to the 0th color instead of 8

 # Why
-These themes are easy to parse and work with
+These themes are easy work with and are not broken

 The standard terminal colorscheme uses at least 16 colors.
 These are used to define different brightness versions of red-cyan and the greys used for